microsoft/reverse-proxy/samples/ReverseProxy.Direct.Sample/README.md

 | 9 | Copy response trailer headers and finish response | Client ◄-- Proxy ◄-- Destination |
 | 10 | Wait for completion of step 2: copying request body | Client --► Proxy --► Destination |

-To enable control over steps 4 and 7, the HttpProxy operation takes a HttpTransformer which controls which headers are copied from the request to the response and vice-versa.
-Your implementation can decide which headers are copied, modify them, or insert additional headers as required.
+To enable control over mapping request and response fields and headers between the client and destination, the HttpProxy.ProxyAsync method takes a HttpTransformer.
+Your implementation can modify the request url, method, protocol version, response status code, or decide which headers are copied, modify them, or insert additional headers as required.

-**Note:** When using the YARP pipeline, YARP has some [default header transforms](https://microsoft.github.io/reverse-proxy/articles/transforms.html), such as adding ```X-Forwarded-For```, when using the HttpProxy class directly these transforms are not performed.
-You have full control of the transforms performed, and need to account for this in your HttpTransformer implementation.
+**Note:** When using the HttpProxy class directly there are no transforms included by default, you have full control of the transforms in your HttpTransformer implementation.
+The alternate YARP pipeline model (see BasicYarpSample), has some [default header transforms](https://microsoft.github.io/reverse-proxy/articles/transforms.html), such as adding ```X-Forwarded-For``` and removing the original Host header.

 ## Files